-- Download deb_9_4_phoenix.ova.
-It represents a vanilla Debian Stretch 9 (Linux) virtual machine image with minimum base packages plus a bootstrap script placed to launch the Phoenix CTMS installation procedure.
-This installation script was also tested to work with Ubuntu 16.04 (eg. as provided by Amazon E2C ami-2581aa40).
+- Download deb_11_2_phoenix.ova.
+It is a vanilla Debian 11 (Linux) virtual machine image with minimum base packages plus a bootstrap script placed to launch the Phoenix CTMS installation procedure.

-- Open deb_9_2_phoenix.ova with the virtualization software, and power on the virtual machine.
+- Open .ova with the virtualization software, and power on the virtual machine.

 - Network connectivity is vital for installation and operation.
 The virtual machine uses a bridged network interface, which optains its own IP address via DHCP.
 When prompted regarding the unknown preset network interface, just change it to the one available on your computer, which is suggested by default.